 One month of developing in the open

-developing in the openI decided to begin developing in the open because I couldn't tolerate my awful pattern of starting things and never shipping.
+I decided to begin developing in the open because I couldn't tolerate my awful pattern of starting and never shipping.
 Developing in the open is a tech term for not giving a crap about quality while you build your website.
 Shipping is a tech term for finishing something you started.

-Here are some of the insights and accomplishments that have blessed me after only one month of this process.
+Here are some of the insights and accomplishments that have blessed me after one month of this process.

 - I published five posts if you count this one